2012cericc/CLI-Flashcards/README.md

 This is a basic flashcard program that runs in the terminal.

 ## How to use the program
-flashcards.py takes a text file as an argument.
+flashcards.py takes a text file(s) as an argument.
 In the text file, cards are separated by a newline.
 Question and answers within a card are separated by " ; ".
+Cards can be hidden from subequent rounds if the answer is already known.
+A timer is provided to help gamify the learning process.

 ## Features
 - shuffled cards between rounds